handsontable/hyperformula/README.md

 - LANGUAGE - language, currently only English and Polish are supported (default: 'EN').
 Other languages can be easily added by inserting translations of function names in corresponding files of [src/interpreter/](src/interpreter/).

-### handsonengine-convert
+### hyperformula-convert

-[This script](bin/handsonengine-diff.ts) provides a converter from a CSV file with formulas (exported from some other tool) to a CSV file with values computed by our engine.
+[This script](bin/hyperformula-diff.ts) provides a converter from a CSV file with formulas (exported from some other tool) to a CSV file with values computed by our engine.

 Usage:

 ```
-yarn ts-node bin/handsonengine-convert formulas.csv ours.csv
+yarn ts-node bin/hyperformula-convert formulas.csv ours.csv
 ```

-You can also call HandsOnEngine class yourself:
+You can also call HyperFormula class yourself:
 ````
 formulasCsvString = fs.readFileSync(formulasCsvPath, { encoding: 'utf8' })